 Sitting in the sun, sampling some of their delicious wines paired with cheeses and accompaniments was so relaxing and I could have set up my tent right there, on the perfectly manicured lawns.
 That would probably be frowned upon though so I reluctantly moved on.

-Other popular and more accessible wineries that are worth a visit are Mud Brick, Cable Bay, and Jurassic Ridge.
+Other popular and more accessible wineries that are worth a visit are Mud Brick, Goldie Estate, and Jurassic Ridge.

 Mudbrick is the most prolific vineyard and restaurant on Waiheke.
 It has an impressive setting atop a hill, surrounded by orderly rows of vines.